Streethouse: Environs

 Like many industrial areas, Streethouse suffered a period of decline.
 In recent years however, the village has enjoyed a considerable amount of investment from regeneration funds and private investment from housing companies.
 Some of the older, run down buildings are now earmarked for demolition but because of the developer going into administration no further work on the site has taken place.
 The village has a school, although children needing secondary education have to travel to nearby Featherstone, Crofton or Normanton.
-The area has a church, post office, one shop, Streethouse Cricket club, and a cafe.
+The area has a church, post office, one shop, Streethouse Cricket club which formed in 1962, and a cafe.
 The former WMC is now demolished and new houses have been built on the site.
 There is also a park with a new children's playground and a separate playing field.
 Sharlston Country Park borders the village following the completion of surface mining on land from the former Sharlston Colliery.

 The village also boasts 5-time Pontefract League Division One Champions, 1-time National Village Semi-finalists and 1-time Dyson-Skidmore trophy winners, the Streethouse Cricket Club.
 The local professional Rugby League club is Featherstone Rovers.